Finishing Butcher Block: Lessons From Installing My Own

 Prep Work That Actually Matters

-Move up through the grits – 100, then 150, then 220.
+Move up through the grits — 100, then 150, then 220.
 Each step removes the scratches from the previous grit.
 Skip a step and those scratches will haunt you forever.
+I’m not being dramatic.
+They literally show up under every finish.

 The Finish Itself

-It is cheap.
+It’s cheap.
 A bottle from the drugstore costs a few bucks and will do multiple applications.

 That first coat will disappear into the wood like it was never there.
-This is normal.
+This is completely normal.
 The wood is thirsty.

 Multiple Coats Are Not Optional